Pugazhenthi-hub/Safety-AI/Progress Log.md

 The LSTM (Long Short-Term Memory) part learns the temporal sequence — how frames change over time — to understand the flow of actions.

 The combined CNN+LSTM architecture is designed to detect and classify violent versus non-violent activities effectively.
 We are monitoring the model’s accuracy and performance during training and will soon proceed to the evaluation stage to test its effectiveness on unseen data.

+## Date: 06-11-2025

+🧠 AI Project Status Update — CNN + LSTM Model

+Current Progress:

+The CNN + LSTM model for video-based activity recognition has been successfully trained using the prepared dataset.

+Training completed locally with high performance — Test Accuracy: 99.8 %.

+The trained model has been saved as cnn_lstm_model.pth (≈ 205 MB).

+We have also prepared a testing script (test_model.py) to evaluate the model on new or unseen videos.

+The project structure is organized with:

+Dataset split into class folders (frames_by_class)

+Preprocessing scripts (extract_frames.py, organize_frames.py, prepare_sequences.py)

+Training script (train_cnn_lstm.py)

+Testing script (test_model.py)

+Next Steps:

+Test the model on new video samples to validate real-world accuracy.

+Optionally integrate real-time webcam/video stream prediction.

+Prepare final documentation and results report.